 The negative stereotype of mobile home parks couldn’t be further from the truth if it tried.
 Most parks are gorgeous!

 The aerial photo below, by Zen Sutherland, shows a beautiful mobile home park with spacious lots in a picturesque setting.

 Advantages of Mobile Home Parks

-Many mobile home parks are age restricted, most being 55+ neighborhoods.
+Many mobile home parks are age-restricted, most being 55+ neighborhoods.
 This is a perfect setup for retirees that appreciate limited disturbances and enjoy the company of those within their own age range.
-There’s something to be said about the quite in a 55+ park – it’s so peaceful and serene.
+There’s something to be said about the quiet in a 55+ park – it’s so peaceful and serene.

-Some parks are more family oriented which is great for families with small children – a best friend is bound to be found just a few houses down.
+Some parks are more family-oriented which is great for families with small children – a best friend is bound to be found just a few houses down.
 Childhood memories made in a mobile home park are often cherished.
-When a park is managed correctly, with proper background checks and safety protocols, the entire community become a safety net for the children within the park.
+When a park is managed correctly, with proper background checks and safety protocols, the entire community becomes a safety net for the children within the park.

 Here’s a list of the greatest advantages of mobile home park living:

 - Cost.
 Land rental fees typically include water, sewer, garbage, and recycling pickup.

 - No property taxes.